Prašník

 Prašník (Prasnikirtvány) is a village and municipality in Piešťany District in the Trnava Region of western Slovakia.

 History

 In historical records, the village was first mentioned in 1958.

 Geography

 The municipality lies at an altitude of 189 metres and covers an area of 27.881 km².
 It has a population of about 851 people.
+The village of Pusta Ves pertains to the municipality of Prašník.